 Do not venture into ice caves; even experienced guides seldom lead groups there.
 Also beware of quicksand that can form from meltoff at the glacier's edge.

-Iceland has very high-quality medical care and more doctors per capita than any other country on earth.
+Doctors & Hospitals: Iceland has very high-quality medical care and more doctors per capita than any other country on earth.
 Virtually all doctors speak English reasonably well.
 Reykjavík and larger towns have hospitals.
 Most smaller towns have at least one doctor and one pharmacy (apótek); if you need a doctor, ask at any local pharmacy or business.
 Most pharmacies are open 9am to 6pm, and over-the-counter medicines are accessible, if expensive.
-Iceland's barren interior is another story entirely: you could be hours from even the most rudimentary form of care.
+Iceland’s barren interior is another story entirely, however: You could be hours from even the most rudimentary form of care.

-If you get sick in Iceland, you can usually just call or show up at the nearest hospital or health center.
+Emergencies: For emergencies in Iceland, dial 112.
+If you get sick, you can usually just call or show up at the nearest hospital or health center.

-Even insured U.S. citizens may have to pay all medical costs upfront and be reimbursed later.
-Before leaving home, find out what medical services your health insurance covers.
+Insurance: Even insured U.S. citizens may have to pay all medical costs upfront and be reimbursed later.
+Before leaving home, find out what your health insurance covers.
 To protect yourself, consider buying medical travel insurance.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.